RanvierMUD/ranviermud/docs/extending/effects.md

-Effects are often used for changing the attributes of their target.
+Effects can be used to modify a target in some way, temporary or permanent.
 For example:

 * shielding them from harm
 * regenerating or damaging their health over time